PomonaCS051/PomonaCS051.github.io/student_guide.md

 #### 1. Branch

-For this course, we will consider each new lab a feature, so the first time you go to work on a particular lab, you will want to create a new branch by executing the following command:
+For this course, we will consider each new lab a feature, so the first time you go to work on a particular lab, you will want to create a new branch:

-{% highlight bash %}
-git newLab labXX # labXX should be the actual lab number. i.e. lab01 or lab47
-{% endhighlight %}
+1. `ctrl`-click on the `fa2015` repository in the Git Repositories view.
+2. Click **Switch To** > **New Branch...** and name the branch `labXX` where `XX` is a two digit lab number (`{01, 02, 03,..., 10, 11}`).
+3. Now, in your Git Repositories view, your repository will read something like `fa2015 [lab00] - /path/to/directory` with the bracketed information indicating

 This will create a new branch and `checkout` the branch.

 > **If you are returning to work on an assignment that you have already
-> started,** you must `checkout` its branch by using `git checkout labXX`.
+> started,** you must `checkout` its branch by using switching to it.
+When you
-> (Just remember to change `XX` to the appropiate number!)
-> This will put the relevent files and changes back into your working directory
+> checkout a branch or commit, git changes the files in your working directory
-> and subsequently into the Package Explorer.
+> to match the specified snapshot.
+This means if you create branch `lab00` work on
+> it, then create a branch for `lab01` and work on a new assignment in it, then
+> checkout the older branch, `lab00`, it may appear as if your Lab 1 files disappeared.
+> Your code is not gone, git simply moved it out of your working directory since it
+> wasn't there during Lab 0.
+If you checkout Lab 1 again, git will put the code back.

 #### 2. Create and Submit a Design